 How do you wear dresses in winter?

 Just because the temperature dips doesn’t mean you have to lock up all your dresses in storage.
-Sweater dresses prove to be a classic option when you want to feel warm and swaddled in fabric.
-Knit and ribbed materials are everywhere this year, and dresses are one of the best ways to tap into the trend.
+Rather, you can reach for a sweater dress that proves classic when you want to feel warm and swaddled.
 Adding a long wool coat, tights, and tall boots is a fabulous way to create a chic and cozy outfit.

-How do I wear a dress from day to night?
+How do you wear a dress from day to night?